Salt of Palmar

 Eating

 Tuck into an acai bowl for breakfast with banana, berries, roasted coconut and homemade granola.
 For lunch, how about raw vegan tacos with beet balls and avocado salsa?
 For dinner, try the hotel's signature dish, a traditional Mauritian chicken curry – which you can learn how to make.
-There are complimentary cookery, bread-making and mixology sessions.
+There are complimentary cookery, bread-making and mixology sessions There are bars on the roof, on the beach and by the pool, so you're never too far from one of their cocktails, crafted from fresh ingredients.

 Salt is part of the Slow Food movement, supporting small-scale producers and farmers.
 The food in the restaurant is seasonal and local – they aim to source all the ingredients from within a 10km radius.
 One of their catchphrases is 'farming it not flying it.'
 There's no breakfast buffet to limit food waste - everything is made fresh to order.
 There's an in-house bakery, they smoke their own charcuterie, and all dietary requirements can be catered for.